crisbee/IntroToDataPowerOnDockerLab/README.md

 git push
 ````

-Now browse to your repository in the browser.
+Next, browse to your repository in the browser.
 You should see that in addition to the README.md, your configs are also there!
 It should look like the below screen shot.
 You may need to refresh the page if you were already there:

 ![pubconfigs](images/github_with_pushed_configs.png)